It’s been almost three years since the release of Acid Rap and in that timespan Chance The Rapper has done plenty of rapping.

 He’s been extremely secretive, treating his next project with the same confidentiality as his daughter.
 Today, Chance tweeted that he’s halfway through with his project, the first real announcement that he’s made about this mythical album.
 It would be a reason to rejoice if the tweet ended there but he continued, switching from his music to admitting that his personal life is falling apart.

-It reads as a tragedy, a great artist under intense pressures because of his life outside the studio.
+It reads like a tragedy, a great artist under intense pressures because of his life outside the studio.
 It’s easy to forget that there is a real life that is unfolding outside of recording in studios and performing on stages while we await an album.

 We can start and stop listening to Chance The Rapper but he doesn’t get to stop being Chancelor Bennett.
-He is usually picture perfect on social media, rarely using the platform to express any troubles that are plaguing his soul.
+Chance is usually picture perfect on social media, rarely using the platform to express any troubles that are plaguing his soul.
 He has made the balancing act look easy but his recent tweet is a reminder that he also carries a heavy burden.
 Chance still has to deal with the hardships of adulthood and adjusting to being a father.

 Even if his next album is a certified classic, he won’t ascend to the status of a God.
 Chance is a rapper, an excellent one, but he is also a human.
 Let's remember that as we continue to anticipate what he does next.